Inghirami Tomb – Spectacular Etruscan Burial With 53 Alabaster Urns In Ancient City Of Volterra, Italy

 Beneath a grassy mound, the boys discovered a subterranean structure - a tomb constructed of a circular chamber roughly hewn in the bedrock, without any decorations, and enclosed by a false dome supported by a central pillar.
 An entrance passage leads to the room, cut into the tufa rock.

 Inside the tomb's chamber are fifty-three spectacular, beautiful cinerary alabaster urns and round central pillars supporting the ceiling, all made from local alabaster stone.
-The tomb chamber was filled with sixty chests from five-six generations, placed in two rows on the bench and front of the central pillar.
+The tomb chamber was filled with sixty chests from five-six generations, placed in two rows on the bench and in front of the central pillar.

 The Etruscan urns lack Latin inscriptions typically found on the ones dated to Roman times.
-Today, the jars that belonged to an Etruscan Volterranian family Ati (Atia) are stored in Florence, Italy. ¨
+Today, the jars that belonged to an Etruscan Volterranian family Ati (Atia), are stored in Florence, Italy. ¨

 After the reconstruction, the tomb is now in the garden of the National Archaeological Museum of Florence.